 Check out our other article for a more in-depth guide on CBD laws and regulations in your state.
-While the CBD oil for sale from Royal CBD is extracted from cannabinoid-rich industrial hemp (both our 250mg and 500mg CBD oil formulations) and legal in all 50 states, marijuana-derived CBD oil laws vary from state to state.
+While the CBD oil for sale from Royal CBD is extracted from cannabinoid-rich industrial hemp (our CBD oil 250mg, CBD oil 500mg, CBD oil 1000mg formulations, our CBD gummies, and CBD capsules) and legal in all 50 states, marijuana-derived CBD oil laws vary from state to state.

 * States with regulations in place for assigning patients to the medical marijuana program, but no state-licensed facilities such as medical dispensaries have been introduced yet to purchase marijuana products from.

 ** States with medical programs pending in various stages: these states don’t yet accept patient applications and there are no medical dispensaries available.